Cathedral of the Holy Cross (Boston): History

-Cardinal Richard Cushing on January 19, 1964, celebrated a requiem mass for US President John F. Kennedy, who had been assassinated in November 1963.
+Cardinal Richard Cushing in January 1964 celebrated a requiem mass at Holy Cross for US President John F. Kennedy, who had been assassinated in Dallas, Texas, in November 1963.
 The mass was taped and broadcast nationally on radio and television.
 During the mass, the Boston Symphony Orchestra accompanied the Mozart Requiem.

 On October 1, 1979, Pope John Paul II held a 38-minute prayer service for 2,000 priests in the cathedral during his first papal visit to the United States.
+Mother Teresa visited Holy Name in 1988, where she spoke about her charitable missions.

 A janitor in July 2010 discovered that someone had stolen the relic of the True Cross.
 The thief had pried open its compartment at the base of a hanging cross.
 A Vermont man in August 2010 surrendered the relic to the Vermont State Police, saying that he received it from another man.
 The police returned the relic to the archdiocese, which now displayed only on special occasions.

-On April 18, 2013, an interfaith prayer vigil was held at the cathedral in honor of the victims of the 2013 Boston Marathon bombing.
+In April 2013, the cathedral hosted an interfaith prayer vigil in memory of the victims of the 2013 Boston Marathon bombing.
 US President Barack Obama delivered the eulogy.

-In 2018, the archdiocese undertook the first major renovation of the cathedral since its construction.
+In 2017, the archdiocese undertook the first major renovation of the cathedral since its construction.
 The contractors removed 8,000 square feet of oak flooring, replacing it with stone.
 The pews were restored, the electrical system was updated, a fire protection system was provided and air conditioning was installed.
 The $26 million renovation was completed in April 2019.

 An Attleboro, Massachusetts, man in October 2023 vandalized the large crucifix mounted on the cathedral lawn, causing $20,000 in damage.